MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 }
 ```

-# Working with async and awit
+# Working with async and await

 we can write this code in kinda more linear way, using async and awit.